KennyLowe/architecture-center/docs/microservices/logging-monitoring.md

 - Rather than a single opaque identifier, you might send a *correlation context* that includes richer information, such the caller-callee relationships.

-- The Azure Application Insights SDK will automatically inject correlation IDs into HTTP headers, and includes the correlation ID in Application Insights logs.
-If you decide to use the correlation features built into Application Insights, some services may still need to explicitly propagate the correlation ID.
+- The Azure Application Insights SDK will automatically inject correlation context into HTTP headers, and includes the correlation ID in Application Insights logs.
+If you decide to use the correlation features built into Application Insights, some services may still need to explicitly propagate the correlation headers, depending on the libraries being used.
 For more information, see [Telemetry correlation in Application Insights](/azure/application-insights/application-insights-correlation).

 - If you are using Istio or linkerd as a service mesh, these technologies automatically generate correlation headers when HTTP calls are routed through the service mesh proxies.
 Services should forward the relevant headers.